Unclonable Encryption in the Haar Random Oracle Model: Introduction

 However, the following question has been left unresolved: Does (reusable) UE \emph{require} one-way functions?\footnote{A recent work \cite{poremba_et_al:LIPIcs.ITCS.2026.109} has considered a similar question in the context of \emph{search-secure} unclonable encryption.
 We provide a detailed comparison with their work in \Cref{subsec:related}.} It may be instructive to contrast this situation with what is known about \emph{plain} (private-key) encryption and (private-key) quantum money.
 In fact, plain encryption can be built from pseudo-random unitaries \cite{10.1007/978-3-031-15802-5_8}, and quantum money can be built from pseudo-random states \cite{10.1007/978-3-319-96878-0_5}, both of which may exist even if one-way functions do not \cite{kre21,10.1145/3564246.3585225,10.1145/3717823.3718144}.

 That is, both live in the realm of ``microcrypt'', i.e. primitives that have (potentially heuristic) constructions from unstructured \emph{quantum} forms of cryptographic hardness.
 Just as one may consider any primitive with a construction in the random oracle model to live in minicrypt, one may also consider any primitive with a construction in the \emph{Haar} random oracle model to live in microcrypt.
 In this model, a random unitary $U$ is sampled from the Haar distribution at the beginning of time, and all parties get query access to $U,U^\dagger,U^*,$ and $U^T$.
 Indeed, any construction in the Haar random oracle model can be heuristically instantiated by replacing the Haar random oracle with a concrete (say, randomly sampled) quantum circuit, analogously to how random oracle constructions have heuristic instantiations from concrete cryptographic hash functions.
+This definition of microcrypt is robust, a series of recent works have shown that pseudo-random unitaries (and all derivatives, such as pseudo-random states, plain encryption, and quantum money) can be constructed in the Haar random oracle model~\cite{TCC:HhaYam25,EC:ABGL25,C:ABGL25}.

 Now, unclonable encryption can be seen as a natural simultaneous strengthening of both plain encryption and quantum money.
 Indeed, it requires both the hiding properties of plain encryption and unclonable properties of quantum money.
 Thus, it is natural to ask whether unclonable encryption can also be placed in microcrypt.